When you show an author description or bio at the end of your blog posts, you:

 The About Author plugin claims to “display author’s information in style”, with over 1,000 active installations at the time of writing, and rated four and a half stars.

-After installing and activating the plugin, I checked a test post, and there was no author description shown.
+Despite installing and activating the plugin, on checking a test post there was no author description shown.

-On clicking through to the settings from the plugins page after activating it, it’s not shown by default.
-Instead you have to select whether to show it on pages and/or posts.
+On clicking through to the settings from the plugins page (after activating it), it’s apparently not shown by default, so that needs turning on for pages and/or posts.

 On checking other settings, it invited me to select a template style by choosing a shortcode—but none were shown in the dropdown:

-This wasn’t really what I was looking for—rather than have to remember to add a shortcode at the end of each and every post, it was far easier just to have an author box show up automatically as with the first two plugins above—but gave it a go.
+Rather than have to remember to add a shortcode at the end of each and every post, it would be far easier just to have an author box show up automatically as with the first two plugins above.

-So I added a shortcode via the menu link, stuck with all the defaults, saved it, and copied the shortcode provided.
+The next step was to try adding a shortcode via the menu link, sticking with all the defaults, and just saving and copying the shortcode provided.

-On adding this additional shortcode to the post, and selecting the shortcode in the Author Settings, I finally saw something—only now both shortcodes were active.
+On adding this additional shortcode to the post, and selecting the shortcode in the Author Settings, it was apparent that now both shortcodes had become active.

-As this didn’t do what I was looking for and was poorly designed, I can only give it one star:
+As this didn’t do what we were looking for and was poorly designed, it was awarded just one star:

 To Conclude